 What are sub-areas in the context of the repository search?

 In accordance with the Repository Site Selection Act (StandAG), sub-areas are areas in which favourable geological conditions for the safe final disposal of high-level radioactive waste can be expected.
-In order to identify these areas, the BGE has applied the exclusion criteria, minimum requirements and geoscientific consideration criteria defined in the Repository Site Selection Act with the help of the available data.
+In order to identify these areas, the BGE has applied the exclusion criteria, minimum requirements and geoscientific weighing criteria defined in the Repository Site Selection Act with the help of the available data.

 The exact procedure adopted by the BGE is explained in the “supporting documents”.
 In addition, more-detailed data reports provide an insight into the underlying set of data.
 The Interim Report is based exclusively on geological criteria.
 Spatial planning aspects, such as the distance from residential development or proximity to nature conservation areas, only play a part in subsequent steps.